Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Michigan vs. Nebraska College Football Odds, Plays and Insights

-The No. 9 Michigan Wolverines (5-0, 0-0 Big Ten), who have college football's seventh-ranked running game, meet the Nebraska Cornhuskers (3-3, 0-0 Big Ten) and their 14th-ranked rushing attack on Saturday, October 9, 2021.
-The Wolverines are 3-point favorites.
-The point total is set at 50.5 for the game.
+Two of the nation's best rushing attacks square off when the No. 9 Michigan Wolverines (5-0, 0-0 Big Ten) bring college football's seventh-ranked rushing offense into a matchup with the Nebraska Cornhuskers (3-3, 0-0 Big Ten), who have the No. 14 rushing offense, on Saturday, October 9, 2021.
+The Wolverines are just 2.5-point favorites.
+A total of 50 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.